Diane Keaton

 Diane Keaton Now

-In May 2019, the inspiring comedy "Poms" starring 73-year-old Diane Keaton in the lead role premiered.
+In May 2019, the uplifting comedy "Poms" starring 73-year-old Diane Keaton in the lead role premiered.
 The actress plays a retiree who decides to return to sports and assemble a cheerleading team from the inhabitants of a retirement home.

 Scene from the movie 'Poms'